 Be careful if you get in the water here as I did that and then after swimming a bit I suddenly noticed that I had drifted considerably north in just a short time.
 There are some strong currents there which I didn't even notice until after I had drifted.

 Surfing is a possibility here too.
 I saw a bunch of surfers in Jialeshui in Kenting on the very south of the island.
 Then I also saw a bunch of surfers near Ilan which is farther north and not too far from Taipei.

-The east coast of Taiwan is gorgeous, so I definitely recommend getting over there at least once while you are in Taiwan.
+The east coast of Taiwan is gorgeous.
+It has most of the best beaches in Taiwan and it's one of the best beach locations for teaching ESL in Asia.
+So I definitely recommend getting over there at least once while you are in Taiwan.
 It's a vastly different world from the urban west coast.
 A train ride would be nice, yet a scooter, car or bike would give you a lot more freedom to take your time, get out and check some of these places out.